 The famous Cairns mudflats are almost no more.
 What was the muddiest of places and a magnet for migrating wading birds is becoming a sand flat.
 Some people think that the Council’s efforts to make a sandy beach is responsible for the gradual loss of this internationally important shorebird feeding area.
 Certainly the amount of sand being placed on the esplanade should be investigated, however other factors might be at play including cyclones and coastal processes.

 |Cairns' fine man made beach|

 Cairns is one of a very few places where you can sit on a boardwalk and view a dozen or more species of usually shy wild birds feeding only metres away.
 The birds can’t afford to be shy as there are few good feeding grounds in either direction.
-I commissioned a study into one of the major estuaries (Port Musgrave) on Cape York Peninsula and expected it to be ideal wader habitat.
-What we found was that when the waders are migrating, there are only high tides so the waders cannot feed there.
+I once commissioned professional ornithologists to study one of the major estuaries to the north, Port Musgrave on Cape York Peninsula, and I expected it to be ideal wader habitat.
+What we found was that when the waders are migrating, it was always high tide during the day so the waders could not feed there.
 It takes a special set of circumstances to create good wader habitat.

 |A wading bird less than 10 m from my seat and feeding in the small remaining muddy area near the birdwatchers lookouts.|